Skip to content

 5. Sonix - Best for multilingual podcasts

-Sonix transcribes in 54+ languages and translates into 55+ languages, making it a strong fit for multilingual podcasts and international interviews.
+Sonix supports transcription in 54+ languages and multilingual translation, making it a useful option to test for multilingual podcasts and international interviews.

-Sonix is a pure transcription platform with translation, editing, exports, and collaboration.
+Sonix is a transcription- and translation-led platform with editing, exports, collaboration, and optional AI workspace features.
 It is less podcast-specific than Cicadas or Podsqueeze, but more language-focused.

 6. Trint - Best for journalists and editorial teams